madelynbenedetti/GroundTruthResearch/README.md

 1. Obtain raw seismic traces in the SSC under a specific experimental condition (see 1-10 above).
 2. Pick first arrivals from raw traces.
 3. Use first-arrival times to construct seismic travel-time data.
-4. Use time-travel data to ray-trace first-arrival waves through the SSC.
+4. Use seismic travel-time data to ray-trace first-arrival waves through the SSC.
 5. Create a 2D seismic travel-time tomography model.
 6. Interpret results and note key findings.